michaelm7887/sep10-freedom-project/tool/learning-log.md

 [https://aframe.io/aframe/examples/] I used this website to see examples on how many different people used Aframe and what they created.

 3/4/24:
 * Now after seeing examples of afame and codes.
-I will try and make somthing on my own when using aframe, when using a-box position="-1 0.5 -3" rotation="0 45 0" color="#4CC3D9" /a-box it creates a blue box at position "-1, 0.5, -3"
+I will try and make somthing on my own when using aframe, when using a-box position="-1 0.5 -3" rotation="0 45 0" color="#4CC3D9" /a-box it creates a blue box[#4CC3D9] at position "-1, 0.5, -3".That is rotated at "0, 45, 0".